SignalK/signalk.github.io/usingSignalK.md

 ###Understanding and using Signal K data

-This page describes the three data formats (full, sparse, and delta) used for trasmitting data and how to use them.
+This page describes the two data formats (full and delta) used for transmitting data and how to use them.
+The 'sparse' format is the same as the full format, but doesnt contain a full tree, just parts of the full tree.

 ###Full format